Rotary Masked Autoencoders are Versatile Learners: Introduction

 To this end, we propose a new representation learning method utilizing Rotary Positional Embeddings (RoPE)~\cite{DBLP:journals/ijon/SuALPBL24} for continuous position in combination with Masked Autoencoder (MAE)~\cite{DBLP:conf/cvpr/HeCXLDG22} pre-training: the Rotary Masked Autoencoder (\method{}).
 We investigate the performance of this framework on a variety of tasks with different modalities. \method{} obtains highly competitive results when compared to specialized, state-of-the-art approaches for individual tasks while maintaining MAE's excellent performance in computer vision and audio. \method{} is therefore extremely versatile while being built up from only standard Transformer methods. \\ Our contributions are threefold:

-\begin{enumerate} \item \textbf{Continuous Positional Embedding with RoPE} We investigate how RoPE can be used to embed continuous positions, expanding on its original concept introduced in the \emph{RoFormer} architecture \cite{DBLP:journals/ijon/SuALPBL24}, which did not address non-uniform or real‐valued timestamps.
-We show that learned input embeddings can invalidate RoPE's relative distance guarantees, and we provide new empirical evidence that the information encoded by RoPE does not decay as positions grow further apart. \item \textbf{\method{}}: An expansion of MAE that works natively with irregular multivariate time-series without sacrificing any performance on standard modalities such as images and audio.
-Utilizing standard off-the-shelf methods developed for Transformers in NLP and Computer Vision, \method{} shows that a specialized architecture is not required to achieve strong performance on irregular time-series. \item \textbf{Experimental Analysis}: We compare \method{} with state-of-the-art deep learning (DL) models, conducting experiments on the following tasks and modalities: (i) irregularly sampled multi-variate time-series classification, (ii) image classification, (iii) irregularly sampled time-series interpolation and (iv) audio classification. \end{enumerate}
+\begin{enumerate} \item \textbf{Continuous Positional Embedding with RoPE:} We investigate how RoPE can be used to embed continuous positions, expanding on its original concept introduced in the \emph{RoFormer} architecture \cite{DBLP:journals/ijon/SuALPBL24}, which did not address non-uniform or real‐valued timestamps.
+We show that learned input embeddings can invalidate RoPE's relative distance guarantees, and we provide new empirical insights into RoPE's ability to embed varying positional scales. \item \textbf{\method{}}: An expansion of MAE that works natively with irregular multivariate time-series without sacrificing any performance on standard modalities such as images and audio.
+Utilizing standard off-the-shelf methods developed for Transformers in NLP and Computer Vision, \method{} shows that a specialized architecture is not required to achieve strong performance on irregular time-series. \item \textbf{Experimental Analysis}: We compare \method{} with state-of-the-art deep learning (DL) models, conducting experiments on the following tasks and modalities: (i) irregularly sampled multivariate time-series classification, (ii) image classification, (iii) irregularly sampled time-series interpolation and (iv) audio classification. \end{enumerate}

-This work is structured as follows: \secref{sec:related_work} covers related works on MAE, RoPE, and irregular time-series. \secref{sec:background} provides necessary background details. \secref{sec:method} details the workings of \method{} and establishes the theoretical framework we use to tackle a variety of modalities. \secref{sec:experiments} presents the results of our experiments. \secref{sec:discussion} discusses our results. \secref{sec:conclusion} concludes the paper.
+This work is structured as follows: \secref{sec:related_work} covers related works on MAE, RoPE, and irregular time-series. \secref{sec:background} provides the necessary background material. \secref{sec:method} details the workings of \method{} and establishes the theoretical framework we use to tackle a variety of modalities. \secref{sec:experiments} presents the results of our experiments. \secref{sec:discussion} discusses our results. \secref{sec:conclusion} concludes the paper.